Get E-Book

 server.listen(0, '127.0.0.1');

-Before the bind completes, server.address() returns null.
-The bound socket address is absent.
+Before the bind finishes, server.address() returns null.
+There is no bound socket address yet.
 After the server starts listening, server.address() returns an AddressInfo object for TCP servers.

 server.on('listening', () => {